John Toler, 1st Earl of Norbury: Personal life

-Lord Norbury married Grace, daughter of Hector Graham, in 1778.
-They had two sons and two daughters.
 In 1797 Grace was raised to the Peerage of Ireland as Baroness Norwood, of Knockalton in the County of Tipperary, in honour of her husband.
 She died in 1822 and was succeeded in the barony by her eldest son, Daniel.
 Lord Norbury survived her by nine years and died at his Dublin home at 3 Great Denmark Street in July 1831, aged 85.
 He was succeeded in the barony of Norbury by his eldest son Daniel and in the viscountcy and earldom according to the special remainder by his second son, Hector.
 In 1832 the latter also succeeded his elder brother in the baronies of Norwood and Norbury.
-He was considered to be the father of John Brinkley (astronomer).
+He was considered to be the father of John Brinkley.
+He was shot "by an assassin, in his own plantation" at Durrow in 1839, although if his obituary is to be believed he had gone further than most Ascendancy landlords to assuage his tenants' lot.